Who Wants to Look at a Dead Whale?

-The scientists created two experiences on the website: an open-ended full necropsy and a structured workshop format.
+The University of Alaska’s Ellen M. Chenoweth and colleagues created two experiences on the website: an open-ended full necropsy and a structured workshop format.
 After the researchers opened the database to the public, they surveyed website users to see who was accessing the information.

 Public users of the 3D scans were most commonly between 18 and 40 years old and cited “professional development” as the primary reason for accessing the necropsy.

 Interestingly, the second most common motivation was general interest.
-There were a large number of users from southeast Alaska or from communities where whale necropsies occur.
+There were large numbers of users from southeast Alaska or from communities where whale necropsies occur.
 Overall, the study generated interest from the public far beyond those who professionally study whales.

 This study showed that a deceased whale can be scanned in a remote area using minimal human resources and time, and with little disruption to the actual necropsy of the animal.
-In addition, the equipment needed to conduct the scans can be a tablet and a phone, and it only requires some basic training.
-Further, the data from the 3D scanning created a virtual experience that preserved information from the stranded animal and also increased the accessibility of the information to other scientists and the public.
+In addition, the equipment needed to conduct the scans can be a tablet and a phone, only requiring some basic training.
+The data from the 3D scanning not only created a virtual experience that preserved information from the stranded animal but also increased the accessibility of the information to other scientists and the public.

-Technology that allows 3D scanning is becoming increasingly available, even to non-experts.
-In remote areas like some parts of Alaska, local fishers and other community members often are first to report dead marine animals stranded on land.
-People who find the animals could learn to three-dimensionally scan the remains and send data to pathologists and other scientists to conduct assessments — all without anyone needing to touch any animal or get closer than necessary to take a photograph.
+Technology that allows 3D scanning in remote areas is becoming increasingly available, even to non-experts.
+In some parts of Alaska, for instance, local fishers and other community members often are first to report dead marine animals stranded on land.
+People who find the animals could learn to three-dimensionally scan the remains and send data to pathologists and other scientists to conduct assessments — all without anyone needing to touch a dead animal or get closer than they would if they were taking a photograph.